jaanga/moon/voyager/image-map/readme.md

 ### Issue

 There are may existing, quite beautiful 2D Mercator projection maps of the Moon.
-Is it possible to drape or overlay these images over a 3D terrain and have attractive results
+Is it possible to drape or overlay these images over a 3D terrain and have attractive results?

 ## Mission

-To provide a way of flying over the sphere of the moon in 3D and to see its craters and rills in detail To show the usually hidden backside of the moon as easily as the front

 ## Things to Do

 * Ensure that the 2D images line up as closely as possible with the 3D landscape
-* Locate cool overalays
+* Locate cool overlays